dmleach/scroops/README.md

 * Use PathFinder to find paths
 * Teach importers to drop energy into links
 * Teach distributors to get energy from links
+* Add expirations to cached paths
+* Builders should clear the structure cache for a room when they complete a construction
+* Importers should deliver their energy when their source is depleted
+* Distributors are putting energy into containers and taking it right back out again
+* Teach creeps to remember the route to their target rather than looking it up from UtilPath again and again

 DONE
 1. Harvest energy and deposit it into the spawn